Mini Cheesecakes are an easy dessert to make from scratch. These single serving cheesecake cupcakes are rich and creamy, with a graham cracker crust.

 Instructions

 - Distribute batter evenly between cups.
-Gently tap pan onto counter top a few times to level filling and remove any excess air bubbles.
+Gently tap pan onto counter top a few times to level filling and remove excess air bubbles.

 Equipment Recommendations